Yrevao/NodeJS-TicTacToe-Multiplayer/README.md

 # NodeJS-TicTacToe-Multiplayer
   This is a multiplayer TicTacToe game where players go against each other remotely in private matches.
   I created this project to investigate test driven development and learn React.
-  The project is currently hosted here: https://tictactoe-multiplayer-3123.herokuapp.com/
+  <del>The project is currently hosted here: https://tictactoe-multiplayer-3123.herokuapp.com/</del>

 ## Structure
   This project loosely follows REST principles in the sense that the client side and server side exist separately.